aliesbelik/gha-playground/README.md

 # GH Actions Playground

-Sample workflows using GitHub Actions to build, test and release a Java project.
+Playground for workflows using GitHub Actions to build, test, release and publish a sample Java project.